On this day, 26 February 1360, Roger de Mortimer, 2nd Earl of March and 4th Baron of Mortimer died. He was my 21st great-grandfather.

 In the following years, he became a member of the royal council.
 In 1359, he was made constable of Montgomery, Bridgnorth, and Corfe Castles and keeper of Purbeck Chase.

-Beginning in October 1359, he accompanied Edward III on his invasion of France.
+Beginning in October 1359, he accompanied Edward III on another invasion of France.
 In this he acted as constable, riding in the at the head of 500 men at arms and 1,000 archers.
 He fought in the failed siege of Rheims and besieged Saint-Florentin.
 The English forces then moved into Burgundy, where Roger de Mortimer died on 28 February 1360, at Rouvray, France.
 His bones were taken to England and buried with those of his ancestors in Wigmore Abbey.
-His funeral rites were also solemnly performed at St George’s Chapel, Windsor Castle.r.
+His funeral rites were also solemnly performed at St George’s Chapel, Windsor Castle.